exeter-creww/SFM_Precision/README.md

 ***This Directory contains two packages (sfm_precision and sfm_gridz).
-More detailed readme is presented within subfolders and the code for our in-review paper "Using aerial photogrammetry to detect significant canopy height change resulting from beaver foraging"***
+A more detailed readme is provided in the subfolders.
+The code for our in-review paper "Using aerial photogrammetry to detect significant canopy height change resulting from beaver foraging" is given in GRAHAM_ET_AL_2021_PROCESSING/Analysis folders. ***

 **Scope of Project/Packages**
 This project supports the calculation of precision maps to quantify uncertainty in structure-from-motion photogrammetric reconstructions, and the propagation of these uncertainties to robustly inform change detection analyses (after James et al., 2017).
+The method is a robust, raster based approach which allows for the propogation of both SfM precision and rasterisation uncertainty (aka. roughness)

 **[sfm_precision](sfm_precision)**